GuangxiangZhu/GEM/README.md

     real_volume: Real volume of the chromatin.
 If you do not have the priori information of the real volume, you can set real_volume -1 to use the estimated value provided by GEM.

-    Condiering that the parameter selection is time-consuming, parameter selection is not always necessary.
-Fortunately, the default setting is enough in general, which is argued in the paper of GEM.
+    Considering that the parameter selection is time-consuming, intact automatical parameter selection is not always necessary.
+Fortunately, the default setting is good enough in general, which is argued in the paper of GEM.
+Also, users can fine-tune the default setting of parameters according to the output data cost and energy cost.

 ## NOTES
 This software was developed and tested on MATLAB R2010b/R2014b/2016a and Windows/Linux operating systems.